List of Sayonara, Zetsubou-Sensei episodes: Goku Sayonara Zetsubou-sensei

+The class depicts the difficulty of writing new jokes in a long-running manga by telling joke ideas in the game of "one hundred scary stories".
+Frighteningly (for the writer), every joke offered is rehashed, unfunny, or inopportune somehow.
+After Kafuka suggests this very premise as the forbidden one hundredth "story", everyone meets a terrible fate: coming up with more ideas the next day.
+Then, the class stumbles onto a "battlefield with no winners", and observes various arguments and contests so self-debasing that both sides come off as losers.
+Kafuka then explains other battles where both sides "win"—by collusion.
+Then, in an anime-original flashback segment, young Nozomu is recruited by a shady high school club that discovered his hidden potential for negativity.

 Zan Sayonara Zetsubou-Sensei

 All of the main staff from Goku remain the same for Zan, including director/series composition writer Akiyuki Shinbo, studio/series composition writer Shaft, assistant director Naoyuki Tatsuwa, chief unit director Yukihiro Miyamoto, character designer/chief animation director Hideyuki Morioka, and chief animation director Hiroki Yamamura (Studio Pastoral).
 Several parts or the wholes of different episodes were outsourced to other studios: episodes 2-3 and 11 to Studio Pastoral; episodes 4, 9, and 12 to Mushi Production; episode 5 to Mito Animation; and episodes 6, 10, and 13 to Studio Izena.

 Each episode opens with a reading of the joke jacket blurb from one of the manga volumes, and ends with an installment of the "Zetsubou-sensei Drawing Song" with two of the cast members singing and drawing along.